cavaglieridomenico/puppeteer-profiling/README.md

 ## Usage

 Once the setup is complete, you can use the `index.js` script to interact with Chrome on your Android device or a local desktop Chrome instance.

-## Command List

-The command server runs on port `8080` and accepts the following commands:

--   `/trace:start`: Starts a performance trace.
--   `/trace:stop`: Stops the current trace.
--   `/navigate:refresh`: Refreshes the current page.
--   `/input:tap-vm-video`: Sends a tap event for the VM video.
--   `/input:tap-vm-vmp-continue`: Sends a tap event to continue in the VMP.
--   `/input:tap-vm-vmp-rec`: Sends a tap event to record in the VMP.
--   `/input:tap-vm-multivm-open`: Sends a tap event to open the multi-VM view.
--   `/input:tap-vm-multivm-close`: Sends a tap event to close the multi-VM view.

 ### 1. Start the Puppeteer connection and command server